The Flashing Blade: Production

 Several cast members from The Flashing Blade appeared in similar serialised action productions for French children's TV.
 Desert Crusader was virtually identical to The Flashing Blade but set in 12th-century Palestine during the Third Crusade.
 The Aeronauts was set in the present day and featured a couple of daring French Air Force Mirage fighter pilots.

 Broadcast

-It was perhaps most notorious for the fact that on its last two (conventional) broadcasts, the final episode lost vision through an apparent fault with the film stock; a considerable disappointment to its viewers after it had been running for many episodes over many weeks.
+It was perhaps most notorious for the fact that on its last two (conventional) British broadcasts, the final episode lost vision through an apparent fault with the film stock; a considerable disappointment to its viewers after it had been running for many episodes over many weeks.
 The final few minutes of the last episode were later shown on Michael Aspel's "request a repeat" show Ask Aspel.

 Theme tune

 The theme song was "Fight" by The Musketeers (written by Alex Masters), which was issued on a Philips single in 1969.

 Re-dubbed parody

 In 1988, Andrew O'Connor, Kate Copstick, Bernadette Nolan and Terry Randall produced a spoof version which was broadcast on the Saturday morning children's show On the Waterfront.
 The scripts for the new comic soundtrack were written by Russell T Davies, who later went on to become an award-winning dramatist.

 This team reunited in 1995 for a one-off episode that was broadcast on Children's BBC for Red Nose Day.

 The parody version was followed by a re-run of the original series in the autumn of 1988.